 wrought iron screen door and ran behind the trunk of the weeping willow in one

-particularly after those thunderstorms that swept up the dust and drenched the
+after those thunderstorms that swept up the dust and drenched the desert in

 "Ay, Princey hermoso.
 They hate me.
 I think I was adopted.
 I'm not going into that house ever again!
 I hate being here, I hate it."
 Tuyi put his face into the dog's thick neck.
 It smelled stale and dusty.
 The German shepherd twisted its head and licked the back of the boy's neck.
 Tuyi was crying.
 The teardrops that fell to the ground, not on the dog's fur nor on Tuyi's Boston Celtics T-shirt, splashed into the dust and rolled up into little balls as if recoiling from their new and unforgiving environment.